 Governing bodies have a statutory responsibility to ensure the proper administration of their school's financial affairs within the terms of the Scheme.
-In the management of their delegated budgets, schools are required to abide by the LA's requirements on financial controls and monitoring, not only those in the scheme but those requirement contained in more detailed publications referred to in the scheme but outside and compatible with it.
+In the management of their delegated budgets, schools must comply with the LA's requirements on financial controls and monitoring, not only those in the scheme but those requirements contained in more detailed publications referred to in the scheme but outside and compatible with it.
 These include the Procurement Guidance, Standing Orders, Employers Guide for Managers and the Employee Handbook.
 However, if these are inconsistent with the provisions of this scheme, then the provisions of the scheme will prevail.